 As a professional freelance editor, I encourage every writer I work with to use beta readers.
 Most fiction writers know this is an important step, but did you know it is equally important when you write nonfiction?
 You’ll do yourself a huge favor by gathering your posse early in the process to learn what works and what doesn’t in your manuscript.

-Author Chandi Wyant, who is working on a travel memoir about her solo forty-day pilgrimage in Italy (you can read sample chapters here), offers another important reason to seek that valuable input.
+Author Chandi Wyant, who is working on a travel memoir about her solo forty-day pilgrimage in Italy, offers another important reason to seek that valuable input.

 A beta reader is a not a professional editor, but rather, a volunteer who reads your manuscript to provide feedback before you publish it, or before you submit it to agents or publishers.